alvloureiro/envfy/README.md

 # envfy
 It is a set of pre-configured dotfiles aiming to help you manage your dev environment.
+It is a fork from magic-dot-files project.

 ## Note:
 envfy will try to install the following packages: